Skip to content

 2. Architecture — Design Azure solution aligned with Well-Architected Framework

-3. Implementation — Generate Bicep templates for deployment
+3. Implementation — Generate IaC templates for deployment

 4. DR Curveball — Adapt to multi-region disaster recovery requirements